blowconversions/blowconversions.github.io/index.md

 # Blow Conversions

-This is the accompanying page of the paper "Blow: a single-scale hyperconditioned flow for non-parallel raw-audio voice conversion", where we show some audio conversion examples.
+This is the demonstration page of the paper "Blow: a single-scale hyperconditioned flow for non-parallel raw-audio voice conversion", where we show some audio conversion examples.

 ## Summary